sharon846/StudentsPortal/README.md

 * Reviews panel
 * Whatsapp panel

-To add login protection you should use
+To add login protection you should use (don't forget to replace the constants here, like in step 2 of setup)
 ```php
 function log_data($dir, $mail)
 {